 WHY DO WE HAVE DAYLIGHT SAVING TIME?

-One of the original rationales for daylight saving was a way to conserve energy, reducing the need for people to turn on their lights on winter mornings and summer evenings.
-In the and Germany UK, for instance, the policy is said to have been first introduced during the First World War in an attempt to save candles and coal for the war effort.
+One of the original rationales for switching the clocks around was a way to conserve energy, reducing the need for people to turn on their lights on winter mornings and summer evenings.
+In the UK and Germany, for instance, the policy is said to have been first introduced during the First World War in an attempt to save candles and coal for the war effort.
 The US quickly followed suit with a law that went into effect in March 1918, also arguing it was a good way to conserve energy and resources.

-However, there’s never been any conclusive evidence to suggest that Daylight Saving Time does actually save energy.
+However, there’s never been any conclusive evidence to suggest that biannual clock changes do actually save energy.
 Some research has indicated that it may marginally save on electricity for lighting, but it tends to increase the use of electricity for heating and cooling.
 Other research into the energy-saving potential of Daylight Saving Time has been mixed, but it's generally agreed to be very difficult to measure due to inconsistencies in study methods, changes in energy use over the years, and evolving lifestyles.

 You may have heard that farmers advocated for Daylight Saving because it meant they had more daylight hours in the morning to work, but this is a myth.
 In reality, many farmers hated these new rules coming into effect as it meant they had less time in the morning to get their products to market.

 TIME TO STOP DAYLIGHT SAVING?